Saumya2404/Front-end-Project/README.md

 # Front-end-Project
-A website like Tinder but not for human its for Dogs , Called TinDog.
+It is a website like Tinder but not for humans it's for Dogs, Called TinDog.
+By using:-
+HTML
+CSS
+BOOTSTRAP